Top cheap smartwatches that won't break the bank.

 - Alexa on the wrist

-The Amazfit Bip 5 is a true budget smartwatch with a $80/£80 price tag – but it stands up to more expensive competition.
+The Amazfit Bip 5 is a true budget smartwatch with a $80/£80 price tag.
+Yet, it holds its own admirably against more expensive competition.

-The screen has been enhanced over the Bip 3 Pro, but it’s still a limited 320×380 TFT display.
+The screen has been enhanced over the Bip 3 Pro, but it’s still a limited 320 x 380-pixel TFT display.
 It’s not AMOLED quality – and this is a major compromise.

-The Bip 5 offers GPS, which produced decent accuracy results in our testing, with a heart rate sensor with SpO2.
-While heart rate while exercising wasn’t excellent, it produced some good sleep and basic health data – all well analyzed within the mature Zepp Health app.
+The Bip 5 offers GPS, which produced decent accuracy results in our testing, and a heart rate sensor with SpO2.
+While heart rate while exercising wasn’t excellent, there is some good sleep and basic health data, and it’s all well analyzed within the maturing Zepp Health app.

 Battery life is also excellent, and 10 days is easily achievable with the advanced breathing and health tracking turned on.
 And the Bip 5 even has Alexa support built in.

 The main downside is the build.
-It’s chunky and plasticky, and it’s not a pleasing watch to wear.
-Add the screen in, and it’s clear that the aim is to drive people towards the more premium Amazfit GTS 4 Mini – but if you can look past design, there’s a lot to like here.
+It’s chunky, plasticky, and not very pleasing to wear.
+Add the limited screen, and it’s clear that the aim is to drive people towards the more premium Amazfit devices.
+Still, there are bits to like here if you can look past the design.

 Pros